tabluka90/Georgian_MFA_Acoustic_Model/README.md

 ----------------------
 You should have installed and running MFA on your machine.

-To Run forced alignment on a corpus, simply download new acousti model and dictionary, put it in your path and run it with mfa align command. mfa align [OPTIONS] CORPUS_DIRECTORY DICTIONARY_PATH ACOUSTIC_MODEL_PATH
+To Run forced alignment on a corpus, simply download new acousti model and dictionary, put it in your path and run it with mfa align command:

+mfa align [OPTIONS] CORPUS_DIRECTORY DICTIONARY_PATH ACOUSTIC_MODEL_PATH
           OUTPUT_DIRECTORY